ipfs-shipyard/pinning-service-compliance/api.estuary.tech.md

   🟢 Count is greater than or equal to 15 (success)

-  ❌ Count is greater than the number of pins returned (failure)
+  🟢 Count is greater than the number of pins returned (success)

-  ❌ Number of pins returned defaults to 10 (failure)
+  🟢 Number of pins returned defaults to 10 (success)